-Patients commented positively that staff were caring, helpful and friendly.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, respectful and helpful.
+We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding and they told us they could choose whether they saw a male or female dentist.